UKCloud/documentation/articles/draas/draas-sco.md

 ### Other

-The service is not backed by service credits.
+The service is not backed by Service Credits.

 On occasion, planned maintenance may disrupt the operation of the Disaster Recovery as a Service.
 This may lead to the service being unavailable, or a temporary increase to the RPO you may be able to achieve on the platform.

-If there's a potential disruption, we'll highlight this to you via the service [status page](https://status.ukcloud.com/) and UKCloud Portal notifications system.
+If there's a potential disruption, we'll highlight this to you via the [UKCloud Service Status page](https://status.ukcloud.com/).

 ## Disaster Recovery as a Service management